 The New Testament on sex

 Marriage traditions in Biblical times were very unlike those we have today.
 Even a question like “is it wrong to sleep with someone before you are married?” is strange to the Bible.
 Sleeping with someone for the first time in Bible times usually was marrying.
 The Bible is certainly not in favor of sex without commitment.

 Jesus said it is what comes from the inside, not the outside, that defiles.
 (Mat 15:19/ Mark 7:20-23) Sexual immorality is not only sin (Rom 13:13, Gal 5:19-21, etc.) but sin against your own body.
 (1 Cor 6:18-20) Self-control is needed.
 (1 Cor 10:13, 1 Thess 4:3-5, for example.)
 Having a spouse is better than sexual immorality.
 (1 Cor 7:2, 8-9) Sexual sin, like any other sin, is forgivable before God.
 (1 John 1:9)

 Mutual sexual commitment is not only ethical “because the Bible says so”: It is a protector against unwanted pregnancies and STDs.
 It gives sex a place to be intimacy on not just a bodily, but also a heart and mind level – to know and be known.
 I can clearly see how these ideas are in the best interest of people and society.

 Why did I not start with these passages?
 Because knowing what God thinks of sex does not only involve texts on immorality.
-It involves what God says people are, the greatest commandment, and many other Bible principles that relates not only to sex.
+It involves what God says people are, the greatest commandment, and many other Bible principles that relate not only to sex.